kubewarden/docs/docs/explanations/architecture-2.md

 ## What _is_ a policy?

-A policy is an [Open Container Initiative](https://opencontainers.org/) (OCI) artifact containing a WebAssembly module
-(the policy code) and the metadata required by the PolicyServer performing admission request validations and mutations.
+A policy is an [Open Container Initiative](https://opencontainers.org/) (OCI) artifact containing a WebAssembly module, the policy code, and the metadata required by PolicyServer performing admission request validations and mutations.

 :::note